 Being married to a physician has allowed me to obtain a unique understanding of the costs and benefits of achieving a medical degree.
 In this post, we will discuss several practices that can help physicians and other healthcare professionals achieve financial prosperity.

 What sets physicians apart from other professions?

 Doctors begin their careers and start earning an income much later than the average person.
-If a physician is accepted to medical school immediately following completion of an undergraduate degree, she will be in her mid-20s when she graduates medical school.
+If a physician is accepted to a medical school immediately following completion of an undergraduate degree, she will be in her mid-20s when she graduates medical school.
 After medical school, physicians must continue clinical training in their chosen specialty.
 The residency training period ranges from 3 to 7 years depending on the specialty.
 During this time, new doctors make a modest salary, work long hours and cover overnight on-call shifts in exchange for clinical training.

 Once launching their career, doctors receive above average compensation and have almost zero risks of unemployment.
 These privileges, however, come with some serious caveats.

 As of 2015, graduating physicians start their career with an average student loan of $183,000.
 This is equal to $1,897 of monthly payments over ten years or $927 over thirty years, at 4.5% interest.
 If I remove the lowest 20% of the medical students that come out of school with zero or small loan amount, the average debt figure jumps to $230,000.
 Which is a total of $286,000 due on principal and interest on a 10-year loan and 420,000 on a 30-year one.
 Student loans become repayable after medical school graduation.

 1. Start saving for retirement early.